shapely/shapely/docs/installation.rst

 You will have to make the shared library file available to the Python interpreter.
 There are in general four ways of making Python aware of the location of shared library:

-1. Copy the shared libraries into the pygeos module directory (this is how Windows binary wheels work: they are distributed with the correct dlls in the pygeos module directory)
+1. Copy the shared libraries into the ``shapely`` module directory (this is how Windows binary wheels work: they are distributed with the correct dlls in the ``shapely`` module directory)
 2. Copy the shared libraries into the library directory of the Python interpreter (this is how Anaconda environments work)
 3. Copy the shared libraries into some system location (``C:\Windows\System32``; ``/usr/local/lib``, this happens if you installed GEOS through ``apt`` or ``brew``)
 4. Add the shared library location to a the dynamic linker path variable at runtime.
-   (Advanced usage; Linux and OSX only; on Windows this method was deprecated in Python 3.8)
+   (Advanced usage; Linux and macOS only; on Windows this method was deprecated in Python 3.8)

 The filenames of the GEOS shared libraries are:

 * On Linux: ``libgeos-*.so.*, libgeos_c-*.so.*``
-* On OSX: ``libgeos.dylib, libgeos_c.dylib``
+* On macOS: ``libgeos.dylib, libgeos_c.dylib``
 * On Windows: ``geos-*.dll, geos_c-*.dll``

-Note that pygeos does not make use of any RUNPATH (RPATH) header.
-The location of the GEOS shared library is not stored inside the compiled PyGEOS library.
+Note that Shapely does not make use of any RUNPATH (RPATH) header.
+The location of the GEOS shared library is not stored inside the compiled Shapely library.